FAQ Span Plan Grants & Scholarships

 The application criteria for Span Plan sponsored scholarships vary.
 You can review them two different ways.

-- Go to the Span Plan website, click on the name of the scholarship and all the criteria are listed.
+- Go to the Span Plan website, click ‘grants and scholarship’ dropdown menu, click on “scholarships for undergraduate students, then click on the name of the scholarship and all the criteria are listed.

 - Open the online application; select “fall” as the academic period when you begin your application.

 - Enter your PUID, name, and date of birth.
 Scroll down the application and click on “undergraduate” and your residency status.
 The application will then allow you to click on applications of interest to you.
 The application criteria will open.
 Click on each criterion that applies to you.
 If you meet and click on ALL the criteria, you are eligible to apply for that scholarship.
 More instructions will open for you to follow, including how to write and attach your essay and procuring references.
 If you do NOT meet ALL the application criteria for the scholarship, you are not eligible to apply for that scholarship.
 The application instructions will not open for you.

 How do I know if I qualify for the Span Plan grant?

 In order to apply for a Span Plan Grant, you must meet ALL of the eligibility criteria and be an adult nontraditional student as defined by at least one of the following criteria:

 - Experienced a two year break from school